galatti/Nexus/README.md

 ## Overview

-NEXUS is a production-ready desktop application that provides a seamless interface for managing Model Context Protocol (MCP) servers and interacting with Large Language Models.
+NEXUS is a modern desktop application that provides a seamless interface for managing Model Context Protocol (MCP) servers and interacting with Large Language Models.
 Built with Electron, React, and TypeScript, it offers a professional user experience for both local and cloud AI providers.

+**Current Status:** Active development with core MCP functionality fully implemented and tested.

 ### Key Features